showmethemodel/cfn-tool/README.md

 ### `Fn::Parameters`

-This section is handy for reducing boilerplate in the [parameter section of a CloudFormation template][21].
+This section is handy for reducing boilerplate in the [parameters section of a CloudFormation template][21].
 The value associated with this key is an array of parameter names and options, with sensible defaults.